samkap/eleventy-netlify-boilerplate/posts/2013-07-18-five-rwd-lessons.md

 - writing

 desc: I wrote an article about teaching Responsive Web Design for .net Magazine.
-It covers what I've learned the last two years of teaching RWD to college students.
+It covers what I’ve learned the last two years of teaching RWD to college students.
 ---

 I wrote an article for .net Magazine about 5 lessons learned in a Responsive Web Design classroom, that go beyond technical processes in RWD.
 This was my first published article and it was fun to write. <a href="https://www.netmagazine.com/opinions/5-lessons-responsive-web-design-classroom" target="_blank">Check it out</a>!